-The PFC buffer threshold, often called headroom, must be correctly set to ensure lossless operation.
-PFC is a hop-by-hop protocol between two Ethernet nodes.
-As show in Figure 24, the sender's egress port has 8 queues with data packets to send to the receiver's buffer over the Ethernet link.
-At the receiving ingress port, packets are buffered in corresponding ingress queues.
-Once the ingress queue length reaches a certain threshold (XOFF), the switch sends out a PFC pause frame to the corresponding upstream egress queue.
-After the egress queue receives the pause frame, it stops sending packets.
-Once the ingress queue length falls below another threshold (XON), the switch sends a pause with zero duration to resume transmission.
+The PFC buffer threshold determines when PAUSE frames are sent.
+If the receiver's buffer filles past the XOFF threshold, the receiver sends a PAUSE frame.
+When the buffer drains and empties below the XON threshold, the receiver may send an UN-PAUSE frame canceling the previous pause or it may simply timeout.
+The XOFF threshold must be set in such a way to allow in-flight frames to be received.
+The buffer memory available beyond the XOFF threshold is often called headroom and must be available to ensure lossless operation.
 Finding the best XON/XOFF thresholds can be tricky.
 Overestimating the threshold is not practical because it wastes precious switch memory and reduces the number of lossless traffic classes that can be supported.
 Underestimating the threshold leads to packet loss and poor performance for protocols such as RoCE.
 Finding the optimal setting is difficult because it requires the complex calculation of many obscure parameters [26].
 Some of these obscure parameters include: